-Possibly the most in depth review of the current series three Yamaha FJR1300 which covers 2013 up to 2016 with only minor changes.
+Possibly the most in depth review of the current series three Yamaha FJR1300 which covers models from 2013 up to 2019 with only minor changes.

-I have now completed a few tours and (50,000km as of end 2017) on a 2014 FJR1300 and feel able to give a detailed review of the bike and talk about some its strengths and weaknesses.
+I have now completed a few tours and (70,000km as of 2019) on a 2014 FJR1300 and feel able to give a detailed review of the bike and talk about some its strengths and weaknesses.
 I feel the bikes character has never really been fully explored in the other brief magazine reviews online that seem mostly based on short rides and are rehashed press releases.

 First a recap how I came to currently be riding a FJR1300.
 (Feel free to skip down to the beginning of the review titled Drivetrain) and a note that this review is posted to Motorcycle Paradise Blog if you are reading this elsewhere then follow the link for the original.
 After owning a series of naked/standard bikes I moved to Japan with a clean slate I got to thinking what sort of riding I would be doing in the future (edit – this is before I explored the countryside and realised how small and narrow many roads are) and decided I would be focusing on tours of a few days or more.
 As much as I could tour on any motorcycle I decided that it might be a perfect time in my life to try something built specifically for this purpose.